 To give some global trade perspective on recent company performance, the overall value of Thai exports increased by 9.8% from US$227.6 billion in 2014 to $249.8 billion during 2018.
 From 2017 to 2018, Thailand’s exported goods appreciated by 5.8%.

-In the analysis below, we compare Thailand’s top 10 export companies based on asset values, sales and profitability as of May 2016.
-Also specified is the number of employees for each business.
+In the analysis below, we compare 10 of Thailand’s top exports-related companies based on asset values, sales and profitability as of December 2018.
+Also shown is an estimated number of employees for each conglomerate.

 Thailand’s Top 10 Major Export Companies

 Below are Thailand’s biggest export companies organized by asset value.
 Shown within parentheses is the primary industry in which each company operates.
 Also shown is the change in asset value as of December 2018 compared to 2017.

 - Siam Commercial Bank (financial services): US$97.7 billion, up 6.1% from 2017